cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### TLS connections

-The operator transparently and natively supports using TLS/SSL connections to encrypt client/server communications for increased security using the cluster's certification authority.
+The operator transparently and natively supports TLS/SSL connections to encrypt client/server communications for increased security using the cluster's certification authority.